sendgrid/csharp-http-client/README.md

 <a name="about"></a>
 # About

-csharp-http-client is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).
+csharp-http-client is guided and supported by the Twilio SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).

-csharp-http-client is maintained and funded by SendGrid, Inc. The names and logos for csharp-http-client are trademarks of SendGrid, Inc.
+csharp-http-client is maintained and funded by Twilio SendGrid, Inc. The names and logos for csharp-http-client are trademarks of Twilio SendGrid, Inc.

 # License
 [The MIT License (MIT)](LICENSE.md)